P. D. Q. Bach

-Schickele began working on the character while studying at the Aspen Music Festival and School and Juilliard, and has performed a variety of P. D. Q. Bach shows over the years.
+Schickele began working on the character while studying at the Aspen Music Festival and School and Juilliard, and performed a variety of P. D. Q. Bach shows over many years.
 The Village Voice mentions the juxtaposition of collage, bitonality, musical satire, and orchestral surrealism in a "bizarre melodic stream of consciousness ...
 In P.D.Q.
 Bach he has single-handedly mapped a musical universe that everyone knew was there and no one else had the guts (not simply the bad taste) to explore."

-As of 2012, Schickele had reduced his touring due to age.
-On December 28 and 29, 2015 at The Town Hall in New York, he performed two concerts to commemorate the 50th anniversary of his first concert.
+In 2012, Schickele reduced his touring due to age.
+On December 28 and 29, 2015, at The Town Hall in New York, he performed two concerts to commemorate the 50th anniversary of his first concert.
+Schickele died on January 16, 2024, aged 88.